-On June 8th, President Teddy Roosevelt put pen to paper.
-This time, to sign the Antiquities Act of 1906.
-The act would allow any president to preserve an area of land or historical site for public use.
-It also gives them the authority to expand monuments, use resources for monuments, and reclassify them as national parks.
-Many of our most beloved parks started as monuments.
-The Grand Canyon, Zion, Grand Teton, Acadia, and more.
+On June 8th, 1906 President Teddy Roosevelt put pen to paper to sign the Antiquities Act.
+The act allows any president to preserve an area of land, or a historical site, for public use.
+It also gives them the authority to expand monuments, use resources for monuments, and reclassify monuments as national parks.
+Many of our most beloved parks started as monuments: the Grand Canyon, Zion, Grand Teton, Acadia, and more.

 I’m focusing on two of my favorites, both in Utah: Grand Staircase-Escalante National Monument and Bears Ears National Monument.
 They’re two of the monuments on the list to “investigate."
 They serve as necessary spaces for rest and protect precious artifacts.
 They're marks of cultural and historical narratives that we mustn't ever forget.
 We can't let the places we protect be another casualty in Trump's quest for dominance.

 Grand Staircase-Escalante National Monument holds a special place in my heart.
 It’s a place you can visit repeatedly and feel like you’re there for the first time.
 Located about four hours north of Bears Ears National Monument, the area is almost 3000 square miles, and offers so much.
-Sweeping vistas, creeks and rivers, sheer walls, deep slot canyons and narrows, petroglyphs, beautiful waterfalls, epic thunderstorms, and a variety of wildlife.
+Sweeping vistas, creeks and rivers, sheer walls, deep slot canyons, petroglyphs, beautiful waterfalls, epic thunderstorms, and a variety of wildlife.
 But my favorite thing about Grand Staircase-Escalante is the solitude.
-It’s the perfect place to go for some peace and quiet.
+It’s the perfect place to go for peace and quiet.
 Get away from the screaming toddlers and nagging deadlines.
-Since it’s BLM land, you can drive or backpack to almost any place that looks good and pitch your camp.
+Since it’s BLM land, you can drive or backpack to almost any spot and camp.
 Nobody for miles.

-Lower Calf Creek Falls impresses me every time.
+Lower Calf Creek Falls impresses me every time I see it.
 As a native of the Pacific Northwest, I’m a waterfall snob.
 Most of the falls in Utah don’t garner a second glance from me.
 But this one has earned a spot on my top 10 list.
 The colorful backdrop is a unique display of grandeur that adds to the impressive flow of the water.
 The hike is best in the spring when the cottonwoods are in full bloom.